 Phase I: Come Up With a Strategy

 We all probably know those people who got lucky and bought a house during a great time–a buyer’s market.
-They now probably have a ton of equity in it, which means it was a good buy.
-But, those of us who wish to rely on something other than luck, I’d stress the importance of putting together a step-by-step plan with the help of an experienced real estate investor.
+They probably have a ton of equity in it, which means it was a good buy.
+But, for those of us who wish to rely on something other than luck, I’d stress the importance of putting together a step-by-step plan with the help of an experienced real estate investor.
 This will help you avoid painful and often costly mistakes as a new investor.

-Determine Your Investment Goals + Time Frame
+1. Determine Your Investment Goals + Time Frame

-Determine Your Risk Tolerance
+2. Determine Your Risk Tolerance

-Decide How Much Money You Want to Invest
+3. Decide How Much Money You Want to Invest

-If you’re new to investing in general, it’s a good rule of thumb to only invest as much as you comfortably can.
+If you’re new to investing in general, it’s a good rule of thumb only to invest as much as you comfortably can.
 The last thing you want to do is throw too much money into an investment and ruin yourself financially if it falls apart.

-Decide What Type of Real Estate You Want to Invest In
+4. Decide What Type of Real Estate You Want to Invest In

 Residential

 For example, let’s say you own four townhomes.
-Every year, you raise the rent $50 per month.
+Every year, you raise the rent by $50 per month.
 Instantly, you would be getting $200 more a month every year.
 It’s much easier to scale profits with multi-family homes.

 Commercial

-We won’t get too much into the details of investing in commercial real estate, because it’s not all that common for people looking to get into real estate to jump right into the deep waters of buying a commercial property.
+We won’t get too much into the details of investing in commercial real estate because it’s not all that common for people looking to get into real estate to jump right into the deep waters of buying a commercial property.

 Commercial real estate includes offices, warehouses, industrial buildings, and retail.
 One major benefit of commercial real estate is that tenants usually stay longer.
 On the other hand, it can take more time to replace a tenant in commercial properties.